mrengy/recycleabike/README.md

 ## Initial setup for local site
 _to be written_

+You may need to create [the default .htaccess file](https://wordpress.org/support/article/htaccess/#basic-wp) in your local top level directory.

 ## Keeping local site up to date
 _to be expanded_
 Run "composer update" after each "git pull"